Vonng/pigsty/docs/v-meta.md

 run as `root` is extremely dangerous!

 the special `default` will use the user who runs the playbook (usually an admin), which is convenient but dangerous.

+### jupyter_password

+password for jupyter server, `pigsty` by default.

+It's highly recommended changing it if jupyter is enabled

+Write salted password to `~jupyter/.jupyter/jupyter_server_config.json` by default.